 (18) Having generated the aspiring states of bodhichitta, ever enhance them with many efforts; and, to be mindful of it in this and other lives too, thoroughly safeguard as well the trainings explained in the texts.

-And then we want to strengthen it even further, so that we have it all the time, not just when we remember.
-In order to remember it – that’s what it means when we say here “to be mindful of it in this and other lives too” – then there’s a certain set of trainings that helps us to achieve this.
+Then, we want to strengthen them even further so that we have them all the time, not just when we remember.
+In order to remember it – that’s what it means when we say here “to be mindful of it in this and other lives too” – there’s a certain set of trainings that helps us to achieve this.

 The second training is to reaffirm and strengthen our bodhichitta motivation by rededicating our hearts to enlightenment and others three times each day and three times each night.